 The government and SALAR vision e-health 2025 was announced 2016 and the establishment of the Swedish eHealth Agency 2014 are examples of modus operandi to which the OECD report refers.
 The objective of the vision was that Sweden would have the world’s most digitised healthcare sector, which included action plans for national methods and standards for seamless information exchange.
 Research on digital transformation shows that the focus must be shifted from streamlining of processes and efficiency to instead creating added value for end-users.
 Healthcare workers are important links in the digital value-chain to generate added value for citizens and end-users.
 But instead the government and SALAR proclaimed another digitalization initiative in December 2020, this time to reduce administrative burden and misalignment between IT-systems.
 To address the problem, the perspective needs to be shifted to the entire value-chain to enable added value for end-users.
 Otherwise there is a risk that these digitisation initiatives are perceived as empty promises where the public sector teams-up with IT and management consulting firms to create exuberant visions.

 The insight into the process of introducing national standards for clinical terminology reveals obstacles for implementing data-driven development and digital transformation within the healthcare sector.
 Much points to structural problems that, among other things, lead to slow decision-making, fragmented IT systems and information silos that are described as being due to delegated responsibility with self-determining regions and authorities.
 Reports from the OECD show that the Swedish consensus model is a contributing factor to that the nation is falling behind when it comes to data-driven development.
-This means that there is no easy access to structured data and information, which can be used for decision support, statistics and monitoring of the development of the coronavirus pandemic.
+This means that there is no easy access to structured data and information, which can be used for decision support, statistics and monitoring the progress of the Covid-19 pandemic.
 If standards had been implemented nationally, it would have been easier to make anonymised clinical data available for further use by other actors.
 For example, to create interactive graphics and visualization of causal relationships between clinical factors.
 Instead, Swedes had to settle for lagging statistics and Power-point presentations at the Swedish Public Health Agency’s daily presentations.

 To reverse the trend of increased cost for welfare and mistrust for public institutions there is a need for an inclusive perspective on social development.
 Where the perspective is shifted from ever ending digitisation initiatives with a focus on cost savings, streamlining of processes and efficiency.
 To facilitate digital transformation with the goal of creating added value for end-users and citizens.